 Author: Andrew Bennett and Nicholas Royle

-There is no other text that so concisely summarizes the subjects that emerge when studying literature.
-Each chapter is around 10 pages or less and covers a lot of ground.
-That back cover explains the authors’ mission as follows: “Instead of relying on abstract isms, Bennett and Role successfully illuminate complex ideas by engaging directly with literary works, so that a reading of Jane Eyre opens up ways of thinking about racial difference, whilst Chaucer, Raymond Chandler and Monty Python area ll invoked in a discussion of literature and laughter.”
+This text concisely summarizes the subjects that emerge when studying literature.
+Each chapter is around ten pages or less and covers a lot of ground.
+That back cover explains the authors’ mission as follows: “Instead of relying on abstract isms, Bennett and Role successfully illuminate complex ideas by engaging directly with literary works, so that a reading of Jane Eyre opens up ways of thinking about racial difference, whilst Chaucer, Raymond Chandler, and Monty Python area ll invoked in a discussion of literature and laughter.”
 The chapters include the following topics: The beginning, Readers and reading, The author, The text and the world, The uncanny, Monuments, Narrative, Character, Voice, Figures and tropes, Creative writing, Laughter, The tragic, History, Me, Eco, Animals, Ghosts, Moving pictures, Sexual difference, God, Ideology, Desire, Queer, Suspense, Racial difference, The colony, Mutant, The performative, Secrets, The postmodern, Pleasure, and War.
 As you can see, this wide range of subjects is not typical for a theoretical text, but each subject emerges in so much of our favorite literature.
 There is suggested readings at the end of each chapter and a glossary at the end of the book that would benefit any student or teacher of literature as they seek to explain complicated ideas.
 The glossary includes literary terms like trope, end-stopping, and assonance, as well as theories like formalism, and feminist criticism and everything in between.